 One of the most powerful features of the Brochure tool is the ability for clients to select what services they’re interested in.
 When they do so through the Brochure, HoneyBook will automatically place their selections into a Proposal draft, so you can easily edit it if need be before sending and moving the clients forward to signature and payment.

-Using workflows to deliver your content is a great way to take more time back, especially if you’ve been manually sending information to inquiries.
+Using automations to deliver your content is a great way to take more time back, especially if you’ve been manually sending information to inquiries.
 By syncing with your contact form, for example, anyone who inquires could get a branded welcome packet built through Brochures.
 The brochure can also include a link to schedule their consultation call with you.
 No more back and forth!

 At this step, your workflows and processes can inform the content you need to develop, so you may need to go back and forth between tools to make sure you have everything you need.
-Whenever you build out a file to send via your workflow, remember to create a corresponding email template to introduce the content and provide more information.
-Also, be sure to give your templates very specific names so they’ll be easy to pull into your workflows.
+Whenever you build out a file to send via your automation, remember to create a corresponding email template to introduce the content and provide more information.
+Also, be sure to give your templates very specific names so they’ll be easy to pull into your automations.

-Building Your Workflow/Automation
+Building Your Automation

-To get started, name your workflow and choose from the four actions we mentioned above to build each step: internal tasks, sending questionnaires, sending emails or sending brochures.
+To get started, name your automation and choose from the four actions we mentioned above to build each step: internal tasks, sending questionnaires, sending emails or sending brochures.
 This is why it’s so important to give your templates easy to recognize names–you won’t be able to see the content you’re pulling in, just the title.

 If you’re worried about setting so many actions to send automatically, you can always build in more oversight.
 Each step has an Approval section that you can set to “Approve before sending.”
-By doing so, you’ll get a notification when the step is queued up, so you’ll be able to edit the content of the email in the step, skip the step or remove the workflow completely.
+By doing so, you’ll get a notification when the step is queued up, so you’ll be able to edit the content of the email in the step, skip the step or remove the automation completely.

-For beginners, building in approvals is a great process to vet your workflows and make sure they’re set up exactly as you want them before moving towards more automation.
+For beginners, building in approvals is a great process to vet your automations and make sure they’re set up exactly as you want them before moving towards more automation.
 If you end up editing a lot of your steps, it can be a good sign that you may need to update your templates, triggers or timing of steps.

-Connecting Your Workflow to a Project
+Connecting Your Automation to a Project

 With this last step, everything is set up to send the right information, at the right time, to the specific Project Types indicated by your client when they submit a Contact Form.
-You can also keep your workflows unassigned and manually apply them to different projects in your pipeline.
+You can also keep your automations unassigned and manually apply them to different projects in your pipeline.

 Optimizing Your Processes With HoneyBook